 Remember the heady real estate price jumps over 50% in a single year that some markets saw in the pandemic?

-In mid-2023, those days seem like a lifetime ago.
-While year-over-year home price growth still looks healthy in many counties, others have seen home prices fall over the last 12 months.
+While year-over-year home price growth still looks hearty in many counties, others have seen home prices fall over the last 12 months.

 Strap in, because the bumpy ride in real estate values hasn’t smoothed out yet.